effektif/user-docs/docs/profile.rst

 Preferences
 -----------

-Use the `Preferences` section to configure the Signavio Workflow user interface and notifications.
+Use the `Preferences` section to configure the Workflow Accelerator user interface and notifications.

 .. figure:: /_static/images/profile/preferences.png